Benedict-Johnson/Mini-PaaS/README.md

-# 🧠 Mini PaaS — Cloud Deployment Platform
+# 🧠 # 🚀 Mini-PaaS: A Self-Hosted Platform-as-a-Service Built with Docker, NGINX, and Linux

 > A simplified cloud deployment platform built from scratch to understand the core infrastructure behind modern cloud services.